 UIC: Publication 502-1

-Handling of dangerous goods in the capacity allocation process is described in further detail in Ch.
+Handling of dangerous goods is described in further detail in Ch.
 4.7.

-The NRA gives permission to commission vehicles, cf. the Interoperability Regulations.
+The NRA gives permission to commission vehicles, see the Interoperability Regulations.

 National technical requirements for vehicles are specified in the Vehicle Regulations.

 Information on the process is available from the NRA.
 See www.sjt.no for contact information for the NRA

 Vehicles used by Bane NOR, be they their own vehicles or hired machines used in connection with assignments being carried out for Bane NOR, must also have Bane NOR wagon labels with a valid JBV technical inspection deadline (BN TKF) issued by Bane NOR.